 Universities Politehnica of Bucharest

 He is the Scientific Responsible of the research group on Power and Energy Systems at POLITO, and the Responsible of the Torino unit of the Italian Consortium ENSIEL.

 He is the Editor-in-Chief of Sustainable Energy Grids and Networks, a Subject Editor of Energy, and an Editor of IEEE Open Access Journal of Power and Energy, IET Renewable Power Generation, and Energies (MDPI).

-He was the Conference Chair of WESC 2006, IEEE ISGT Europe 2017, and UPEC 2020.
-Within POLITO, he participated in the European projects FP7 DIGENAS, FP7 SiNGULAR, H2020 FLEXMETER, H2020 PLANET, H2020 STORE&GO, and Erasmus+ EU-MONG.
+He was the Conference Chair of WESC 2006, IEEE ISGT Europe 2017, UPEC 2020, and IEEE Eurocon 2023.
+Within POLITO, he participated in the European projects FP7 DIGENAS, FP7 SiNGULAR, H2020 FLEXMETER, H2020 PLANET, H2020 STORE&GO, Erasmus+ EU-MONG, and Erasmus+ THREE-LANKA.
 Within ENSIEL, he was the Scientific Coordinator for the European project H2020 MIGRATE, and participated in the European projects FP7 eHighway2050 and H2020 OSMOSE.

 His research activities include Power System Analysis, Distribution System Analysis and Optimization, Electrical Load Management, Energy Efficiency and Environmental Impact of Multi-Energy Systems, Data Analytics, Artificial Intelligence Applications to Power and Energy Systems, Renewable Energy Sources and Distributed Generation, and Power Quality.

 His International scientific production includes one book, five book chapters, over 100 journal publications, and over 150 publications in conference proceedings.

 Challenges and Solutions